-Just another Note: If you do go the private route – Pediatrician, Speech Pathologist, Occupational Therapist, Psychologist (or it can be psychologist, speech then OT), Early Intervention Centre/Privately funded school – if you are a low to middle-income household, this will cost a lot out of your own pocket.
-If you want to apply for the Care Dependency Grant from SASSA, you will have to go to the doctors at a State facility as SASSA does not accept the reports from a non-government specialist.
+Note: If you do go the private route – Pediatrician, Speech Pathologist, Occupational Therapist, Psychologist (or it can be psychologist, speech then OT), Early Intervention Centre/Privately funded school – if you are a low to middle-income household, this will cost a lot out of your own pocket.
+If you want to apply for the Care Dependency Grant from SASSA, you will have to go to the doctors at a State facility as SASSA does not accept reports from a non-government specialist.

-If your child only got a 45 min screening interview with a psychologist or specialist, don’t despair, the school your child is referred to will/Should have a multi-disciplinary team who will observe your child for a 2 week period to assess whether placement at their school is appropriate.
+If your child only got a 45 min screening interview with a psychologist or specialist, don’t despair, the school your child is referred to will/should have a multi-disciplinary team who will observe your child for a 2 week period to assess whether placement at their school is appropriate.
 If not, they will refer to the appropriate school.

-Just one more word of advice: If you do go through the hospital, be prepared to have patience, lots and lots of patients.
+Note: If you do go through the hospital, be prepared to have patience, lots and lots of patients.
 It can be tedious.
 For each department, you have to open a file, even when you already have one.

-Your son’s doctor or paediatrician or AWC will recommend specialist you can take your child too if you do not go through State.
+Your son’s doctor or paediatrician or AWC will recommend a specialist you can take your child to if you do not go through State.
 Or even the daycare, creche or school.
 Many times you would want a second, third or fourth opinion, but it will cost you.
 If you can afford it and you have medical aid and it covers the psychologist and specialist – it is up to you.